Hinduism in Guyana

-Hinduism is the religion of about 23.3% of the population of Guyana in 2020.
-Guyana has the highest percentage of Hindus in the Western Hemisphere.
+Hinduism in Guyana is the religion of about 24.8% of the population in 2012.
+This makes Guyana the country with the highest percentage of Hindu residents in the Western Hemisphere.

 History

 After the 1833 Slavery Abolition Act in the British Empire, the need for labour led to the recruitment of Indians in Guyana and other British West Indian territories.
 Upon arrival, the new workers had to adapt to the extreme tropical conditions, along with their new contracts and working conditions.
-Between 1835 and 1918, 341,600 indentured laborers were imported into British Guyana from India.
+Between 1835 and 1918, 341,600 indentured labourers were imported into British Guyana from India.

-From 1852, Christian missionaries attempted to convert East Indians during the indenture period, but this met with little success.
-When Christian missionaries started proselytizing, Brahmins started administering spiritual rites to all Hindus regardless of caste.
-This led to the breakdown of the caste system there.
+From 1852, Christian missionaries attempted to convert East Indians during the indentured servitude period, but this was met with little success.
+In response to Christian proselytizing, Hindu priests and monks began administering spiritual rites to all Hindus.

 In the late 1940s, reform movements caught the attention of many Guyanese Hindus.
 In 1910, Arya Samaj arrived in Guyana.
-Samaj's doctrine rejects the idea of caste and the exclusive role of Brahmins as religious leaders.
-The movement preaches monotheism and opposition to the use of images in worship as well as many traditional Hindu rituals.
-After the 1930s, Hindu conversions to Christianity slowed because the status of Hinduism improved and discrimination against Hindus diminished.